 Author Benoy K Behl is a photographer who specializes in low light photography.
 He began the project of photographing the paintings of Ajanta that exist in the dark caves.
 These paintings had not been photographed till then.
 As the use of artificial lights was not permitted in order to preserve whatever remains of the paintings.
 So to begin with it was just a photography project.
 Maybe a challenging one for him.
 But as it happens, once you look at those masterpieces of Ajanta both in sculpture and in paintings, you cannot but be impacted for life.
 The centuries-old art can still speak to you.
 And convey the message of compassion that Buddha stands for.

 Author partnered with Sangitika Nigam to chronicle the various Jatakas that are painted on the walls of Ajanta caves.
 Especially those in caves 1,2,16 & 17.
 There is a beautiful interplay of colorful painting or their photographs to be technically correct and the text written by Sangitika.
-It takes you through the story of the Jataka and then explains each scene from that story that has been painted.
-Book also goes on to explain the painting through its various elements like the people depicted, the animals painted and their significance, the foliage painted.
+It takes you through the story of the Jataka.
+And then explains each scene from that story that has been painted.
+The Ajanta Caves book also goes on to explain the painting through its various elements.
+Like the people depicted, the animals painted and their significance, the foliage painted.

 She makes a special mention of the garments and ornaments worn by the figures in the paintings.
 And the fact that we still continue to use those patterns and designs.
 This is a remarkable observation as this tells us about the longevity and continuity of our traditions.
 Stories are concise.
 And the scenes have been explained very well.
 Sometimes, some parts of the scene depicted have yet not been deciphered.
 And the author honestly mentions the same.